Atlanta Cities of Service Project

 Work to implement a modern streetcar transit system continues through the collaborative public private partnership between the City of Atlanta (COA), the Atlanta Downtown Improvement District (ADID), and the Metropolitan Atlanta Rapid Transit Authority (MARTA).

-The Mayor’s Advisor on LGBT Issues counsels on issues arising on the local, state and national levels.
-She also works with community groups to identify strategies for achieving equal protection and treatment for Atlanta’s LGBT residents, workers and visitors
+The Mayor’s Adviser on LGBT Issues counsels on matters arising on the local, state and national levels.
+She also works with community groups to identify strategies for achieving equal protection and treatment for Atlanta’s LGBT residents, workers and visitors.

 The Citizens’ Advocate provides residents and business owners with an identifiable point of contact within the City of Atlanta to help them resolve problems that have failed to be addressed through traditional channels in various departments.

 The Atlanta Workforce Development Agency is Atlanta's One Stop for employment and training for Atlanta Residents and employers.
 Job seekers, youth, and employers will find AWDA a valuable resource for employment and training needs.